-Disk Utility, a free application included with Mac OS X, is a multipurpose, easy-to-use tool for working with hard drives and drive images.
-Among other things, Disk Utility can erase, format, repair, and partition hard drives, as well as create RAID arrays.
+Disk Utility, a free application included with Mac OS X, is a multipurpose, easy-to-use tool for working with hard drives, SSDs, and drive images.
+Among other things, Disk Utility can erase, format, repair, and partition hard drives and SSDs, as well as create RAID arrays.
 In this guide, we'll use Disk Utility to erase a volume and format a hard drive.

 It's important to understand the relationship between a disk and its volumes.
 You can erase a volume without affecting the rest of the disk, but if you erase the disk, then you erase every volume that it contains.

 Disk Utility has three main sections: a toolbar that spans the top of the Disk Utility workspace; a vertical pane on the left that displays disks and volumes; and a work area on the right, where you can perform tasks on a selected disk or volume.